 We believe in getting your hands dirty, to go out and make a significant contribution to the world we live in.
 At the end of the day, a humanitarian does not look for glory or praise.
 His or her main goal is to make a difference in the world they live in, to make someone’s life a little bit better.

-After the evolution of the competition, Sharne Labotski won the first Humanitarian of the Year title on Saturday 4 November in Johannesburg.
+After the evolution of the competition, Sharne Labotski won the first Humanitarian of the Year title in 2017.

-Next year the biggest change to the competition will be that EVERYONE aged 18 and up will be eligible for entry.
+In 2018 the biggest change to the competition will be that EVERYONE aged 20 and up will be eligible for entry.
 It will be open for anyone who wants to do their bit for charity, regardless of marital status, gender, race or sexual orientation.
-All ages 18 and up will be able to compete for the HUMANITARIAN of the Year title.
+All ages 20 and up will be able to compete for the HUMANITARIAN of the Year title.
+Together we can bring about change.

-Entries for 2018 will open in March next year.
-Join our social media pages to stay updated.
+Entries for 2018 will open on Friday 2 March.
+Click HERE to enter and join our social media pages to stay updated.